- SAP has specific motivations for enforcing the fallacious concept of indirect access.

-> This is an issue that is only set to grow with the rise of apps that is currently becoming more popular.
+This is an issue that is only set to grow with the rise of apps that is currently becoming more popular.
 SAP does have some logical points in its favor on indirect access in that it is becoming more common than ever for companies to access the data of systems.
-And not just SAP systems, this applies to all systems.
-Without using the SAPGUI, or the SAP UI.
+And not just SAP systems, this applies to all systems without using the SAPGUI, or the SAP UI.
 Fiori (which I cover in the LinkedIn articles What is Actually in the Fiori Box? and How Gartner Got Fiori so Wrong) can access SAP data.
-As Fiori is a SAP product, this is not a problem to SAP.
+As Fiori is an SAP product, this is not a problem for SAP.
 SAP does not charge for Fiori.

-> However, what if an SAP customer wants to use the apps of another vendor to access the SAP data?
+However, what if an SAP customer wants to use the apps of another vendor to access the SAP data?
 Well, this is when it becomes a thorny topic.
 This is an issue that has flown under the radar.
 But it is quite remarkable, and it is a perfect example of how an entrenched software vendor can use its position of power within its customers to block out other vendors.

 SAP’s Motivations and Enforcement